The Greatest Showman (musical)

-The Greatest Showman is an upcoming stage musical with music and lyrics by Benj Pasek and Justin Paul, who wrote the songs for the movie, and a book by Tim Federle, based on 20th Century Studios's 2017 film of the same name, which in turn is a heavily fictionalized depiction of the life of P. T. Barnum, a showman and entertainer who created the Barnum & Bailey Circus, and its star attractions.
+The Greatest Showman is a 2026 stage musical with music and lyrics by Benj Pasek and Justin Paul and a book by Tim Federle.
+It is an adaptation of 20th Century Studios's 2017 film of the same name, which is a heavily fictionalized depiction of the life of P. T. Barnum (later of Barnum & Bailey Circus), a showman and entertainer, up to the point when he created his first circus.
+It premiered in the Bristol Hippodrome on March 15, 2026.

 Background

-On March 5, 2024, it was reported by Baz Bamigboye from Deadline Hollywood that the stage adaptation of the film was in development by Disney Theatrical Productions, opening in Bristol in Spring 2026 before heading to the West End and Broadway, following a workshop in Fall 2023.
-On August 9, 2024, it was also announced at D23 Expo by Disney Theatricals with a performance of "The Greatest Show," the opening and closing number of the film which is also expected to do the same on stage.
-All songs from the film are expected to be included, with Pasek and Paul contributing five new songs to the production.
-The musical is also Disney's first stage adaptation of a 20th Century Studios film following The Walt Disney Company's 2019 acquisition of 21st Century Fox and its assets.
+On March 5, 2024, Baz Bamigboye of Deadline Hollywood reported that a stage adaptation of the film was in development by Disney Theatrical Productions, set to premiere in Bristol, England, in Spring 2026 before heading to the West End and Broadway, following a workshop in Fall 2023.
+On August 9, 2024, at D23 Expo, Disney Theatricals staged a performance of "The Greatest Show", the opening and closing number of the film, which is also expected to open and close the show on stage.
+All of the songs from the film are expected to be included, with the film's songwriters, Benj Pasek and Justin Paul, contributing five new songs.
+The musical is also Disney's first stage adaptation of a 20th Century Studios film following The Walt Disney Company's 2019 acquisition of 21st Century Fox.

-Production
+Productions

 Bristol (2026)

-On March 5, 2025, it was announced that the musical will have its world premiere in Spring 2026 at the Bristol Hippodrome.
-It will be directed and choreographed by Casey Nicholaw with Alex Lacamoire as music supervisor and orchestrator, and the production will be produced by Disney Theatrical Productions.
+The musical premiered in Spring 2026 at the Bristol Hippodrome, directed and choreographed by Casey Nicholaw with Alex Lacamoire as music supervisor and orchestrator, and produced by Disney Theatrical Productions.

-The production is expected to run from March 15 to May 10, 2026.
-Casting was announced on October 15, 2025, with Oliver Tompsett as Barnum, Samantha Barks as Charity, Lorna Courtney as Anne, Ben Joyce as Phillip, Vajèn van den Bosch as Jenny, Malinda Parris as Lettie, and Joshua St. Clair serving as Tompsett's alternate.
+The production officially began performances on March 15, 2026, and ran until May 10.
+Casting included Oliver Tompsett as Barnum, Samantha Barks as Charity, Lorna Courtney as Anne, Ben Joyce as Phillip, Vajèn van den Bosch as Jenny, Malinda Parris as Lettie, and Joshua St. Clair as alternate Barnum.

+Planned West End production (2027)

+A planned West End transfer was announced at the Disney D23 Summit.
+The show is expected to begin performances in Spring 2027 at Theatre Royal Drury Lane.
+Further information regarding dates is yet to be announced.
+Oliver Tompsett, Samantha Barks, Ben Joyce, Vajèn van den Bosch, and Malinda Paris are expected to reprise their roles from the Bristol production with further casting to be announced.